geodynamics/aspect/doc/sphinx/parameters/Mesh_20refinement.md

 \begin{itemize}
 \item \texttt{plus}: Add the various error indicators together and refine those cells on which the sum of indicators is largest.
 \item \texttt{max}: Take the maximum of the various error indicators and refine those cells on which the maximal indicators is largest.
-\end{itemize}The refinement indicators computed by each strategy are modified by the &lsquo;&lsquo;Normalize individual refinement criteria&rsquo;&rsquo; and &lsquo;&lsquo;Refinement criteria scale factors&rsquo;&rsquo; parameters.
+\end{itemize}The refinement indicators computed by each strategy are modified by the &ldquo;Normalize individual refinement criteria&rdquo; and &ldquo;Refinement criteria scale factors&rdquo; parameters.

 (parameters:Mesh_20refinement/Refinement_20criteria_20scaling_20factors)=
 ### __Parameter name:__ Refinement criteria scaling factors